Close Menu

 It is also important for the doctor to document the side effects you may have from your treatment for M.S..
 For example, some individuals with M.S., have treatment like those listed below:

 These medications can cause side effects, such as extreme fatigue and nausea.
-For example, if you have an infusion, it may cause you to feel sick and you may be in bed for up to two days after the infusion.
+For example, if you have an infusion, then it may cause you to feel sick and you may be in bed for up to two days.
 If you have side effects such as these, they impact your ability to work.
 Tell your doctor about your fatigue or other symptoms after your treatment.
 Your doctor should discuss your side effects in your medical records.
+If you doctor doesn’t state in the medical record that your treatment is making you sick or keeping you in bed for two days, then the judge has no evidence of your symptoms.
 Documenting the side effects of your medications is important in proving your illness to the SSA.

 LIFESTYLE SUGGESTIONS TO HELP WITH YOUR MS